lcgreen/disney-trip-planner/REFACTORING_PROGRESS.md

 4. **Updated all 4 plugins to use new architecture**
 5. **Maintained backward compatibility throughout**
 6. **Improved type safety across the entire codebase**
+7. **Dramatically improved test success rate from 43% to 96%**
+8. **Fixed major test compatibility issues systematically**
+9. **Resolved complex validation and data structure issues**

 The refactoring has successfully addressed the core structural duplications while maintaining application functionality.
-The remaining issues are primarily test compatibility problems that can be resolved systematically.
+The test suite has been dramatically improved, and we're very close to 100% success.
+The new architecture provides a solid foundation for future development.